 Step 6- Identify your service providers and partners

 A food distributor and supplier will be needed to supply your kitchen.
-Local providers may be a better option than national brands, especially if you’re looking to add value by offering specialty or locally raised or grown products.
+Local providers may be a better option than national brands, especially if you’re looking to add value by offering speciality or locally raised or grown products.

 Step 7- Partner with trusted third-party apps, online ordering sites, and food delivering services

 These businesses charge a fee in exchange for supplying one of the most important parts of your company’s success.
-To communicate with customers, process online purchases, and offer reliable delivery fulfillment, you’re using a technology platform that was designed by someone else.
+To communicate with customers, process online purchases, and offer reliable delivery fulfilment, you’re using a technology platform that was designed by someone else.

 How it works is as follows: